Operation Christmas Child

 During weekdays, please drop off your shoeboxes in the Gym at our Student Campus at 6800 Townsend Ave.
 On Sunday, bring your shoeboxes with you to a worship service.

-You may pick up empty shoeboxes to fill at our table near the Nursery.
+You may pick up empty shoeboxes to fill at our table in the lobby.

 We are looking for volunteers to serve as greeters, carton fillers, and truck loaders during drop-off times.